zjuruizhechen/Awesome-Video-Agent/README.md

 - **2025-11-24**: Repository released.

 ## Papers
-_Organize papers chronologically (newest first) with concise summaries and links to code if available._
+_Organize papers chronologically (newest first) with links to code if available._

 ### Understanding-based